Lê Văn Triết: Political career

 He was the Cabinet Minister of Trade during the 9th Government of the Socialist Republic of Vietnam from 1992 to 1997 under Prime Minister Võ Văn Kiệt.

-Lê Văn Triết was given the task of negotiating on behalf of Vietnam to the rest of the world that the socialist country was open for foreign direct investments.
+Lê Văn Triết was given the task of negotiating on behalf of Vietnam with the rest of the world that the socialist country was open for foreign direct investments.
 He was the lead negotiator that ultimately led to the Socialist Republic of Vietnam being accepted into the ASEAN Economic Cooperation.
-The ultimate success of this mission culminated in Vietnam's acceptance into the World Trade Organization after 11 years of back and forth negotiations between Vietnam and WTO members.
+The ultimate success of this mission culminated in Vietnam's acceptance into the World Trade Organization after 11 years of back-and-forth negotiations between Vietnam and WTO members.

 Even though the U.S. embargo against Vietnam was lifted in 1994, it took nearly 11 years of negotiations with the Reagan, Bush, and Clinton Administrations before Vietnam was fully accepted into the world economy.

+Death

+Lê Văn Triết died on 13 October 2024, at the age of 94.

+With his contributions to the Party's revolutionary cause and the country's construction and development, Lê Văn Triết was awarded by the Party and the State the First Class Independence Medal, the Third Class Resistance Medal against France, the First Class Resistance Medal against the United States, the First Class Labor Medal, the National Citadel badge, the 75-Year Party Membership badge, and many medals, certificates of merit, and noble awards from the Central and local Ministries and Branches.